stormaref/KafkaStorm/README.md

 ## Features

-- Create queue for mesages that couldn't be send
+- Create queue for messages that couldn't be send
 - Concurrent consumers
 - Producing messages concurrently